marcobazzani/DeGiroDca/README.md

 You need an AWS account

+You also need [Docker Desktop](https://www.docker.com/products/docker-desktop) to build it

 open serverless.yml and edit the Content section in DeGiroDcaConfigurationVersion resource

 configure your aws login through `aws configure`